Questions? Call 416-367-4222

 CRA Voluntary Disclosure Program

-VDP or Voluntary Disclosure Program is a policy of the CRA or the Canada Revenue Agency which allows non-compliant Canadian taxpayers to come back into the tax system.
+The VDP, or Voluntary Disclosure Program, is a policy administered by the CRA (Canada Revenue Agency) that allows non-compliant Canadian taxpayers to come back into the tax system.

-Do you need to correct previously submitted tax returns or submit unfiled tax returns?
+Do you need to correct or submit unfiled tax returns?
 The VDP may be the right option for you.

-Contact Taxpage, Rotfleisch and Samulovitch P.C., today for a consultation.
+Contact Rotfleisch and Samulovitch P.C. today for a consultation.

 Get Your Tax Problem Solved